YarBurArt/anon-traffic-gen/README.md

 # anon-traffic-gen

 A simple application to generate HTTP and WebSocket traffic.
+The code is designed and licensed solely for legitimate use, as a protective measure against MITM attacks.
+For instance, if you suspect network equipment compromise, this application can help obfuscate your traffic and mitigate eavesdropping risks.

 ## Description